pyvista/pyvista/docs/tools/ipy_tools.rst

 Threshold
 ---------

-The :class:`vista.Threshold` tool is used to interactively threshold a dataset using slider bars for the minimum and maximum range.
+The :class:`pyvista.Threshold` tool is used to interactively threshold a dataset using slider bars for the minimum and maximum range.
 This tool also has options to invert the threshold using checkboxes all directly in the output of a Jupyter notebook cell: